-In this year + 2 months, I have learned more than I could have ever learned in a college classroom, studying business and marketing.
+And now, I have learned more than I could have ever learned in a college classroom, studying business and marketing.

-And I say that confidently, not cockily, and not knocking college or education, but there is something to be said for real-life experience and on the job training.
+And I say that confidently, not cockily, and not knocking college or education, but there is something to be said for real-life experience and on-the-job training.

 How I did it.